Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 A total of 11 courses (44 credits) as follows:

-2. Of the nine courses, at least two must be seminar courses at the 300 level.
+2. Of the ten courses, at least two must be seminar courses at the 300 level.

-3. Of the nine courses, at least two must be seminar courses at the 400 level.
+3. Of the ten courses, at least two must be seminar courses at the 400 level.
+(History 460 does not fulfill this requirement.)

-4. Of the nine courses taken at all levels, at least one must be taken in five of the six areas listed below:
+4. Of the ten courses taken at all levels, at least one must be taken in five of the six areas listed below:

 1. History of Asia